liyunqianggyn/Awesome-LLMs-Pruning/challenge/challenge.md

 #### Scaling-laws-sparse-2024
 - Would be interesting to see how the scaling law works with efficient-retraining techniques like LoRA

+#### The-LLM-Surgeon-ICLR-2024
+- The performance gain is marginal, but the compression runtime is significantly higher (e.g. multi-shot) compared to baseline methods like sparseGPT.
+- Investigating high sparsity ratios remains an area of exploration (>60%), which may suffer from significant performance drops

 ####  SparseGPT-ICML-2023
 - In high sparsity level (>60%), it suffers from significant performance drops